 Notes

 - The nutrition info assumes that a sugar-free sweetener was used.
-You can use any granulated sweetener instead of stevia, though a powdered sweetener is best.
-You can also use honey.
+You can use ½ cup of any granulated sweetener instead of stevia, but a powdered sweetener is best.
+You can also use ½ cup of honey.

 - I highly recommend using whole-milk yogurt.
 This will give you the best flavor and texture.